DaniGavotti/RA/Prueba/obj/render_system.rst

    4133 3E 00         [ 7]   19     ld  a, #backgroun_color
    4135 06 50         [ 7]   20     ld  b, #screen_width    ;;w
    4137 0E C8         [ 7]   21     ld  c, #screen_heigth    ;;H
-   4139 CD ED 43      [17]   22     call cpct_drawSolidBox_asm ;;For this first iteration Entities will not have strites and will be solid boxes instead
+   4139 CD 1F 44      [17]   22     call cpct_drawSolidBox_asm ;;For this first iteration Entities will not have strites and will be solid boxes instead
                              23
                              24
                              25 ;;Initializes the render system by storing a pointer to the first element of the entity array